cwfparsonson/ddls/README.rst

 reward and observation function.

-To succinctly frame your own problem without having to worry about all the components of the DDLS simulation, you can create your own environment which interfaces with the ``RampClusterEnvironment``.
+To succinctly frame your own problem without having to worry about all the components of the ``ddls`` simulation, you can create your own environment which interfaces with the ``RampClusterEnvironment``.

 An example of how you might go about doing this is given in the ``ddls.environments.ramp_job_partitioning.ramp_job_partitioning_environment.RampJobPartitioningEnvironment``